 Some students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-Explore Age Diversity at Arizona State University - Polytechnic
+Explore Age Diversity at ASU - Polytechnic

 Questions About Diversity